Login

 The right insurance for international travel

 Sabbaticals are popular amongst Swiss people.
-If you intend to take a long trip, you cannot suspend or cancel your health insurance unless you move out of Switzerland permanently.
+If you intend to take a long trip, you cannot suspend or cancel your health insurance unless you leave Switzerland permanently.

 Health insurance for cross-border commuters

-People who live abroad but work in Switzerland should normally take out health insurance in Switzerland.
+People who live abroad but work in Switzerland should usually take out health insurance in Switzerland.
 Some exceptions are possible depending on the country of residence and the nationality of the employee.
-Read more about health insurance for cross-border commuters and what to watch out for.
+Read more about health insurance for cross-border commuters and what to be aware of.

 Insurance for guests and tourists

-Foreign guests can take out guest insurance against accident and illness.
+Guests from outside Switzerland can take out guest insurance to cover accident and illness.
 Guest insurance is suitable for relatives and friends who are visiting you in Switzerland.